-We can refer to this graph to determine the total costs of producing a given quantity, and also to separate total costs into fixed and variable costs, as shown in Figure 6.10.
+We can refer to this graph to determine the total costs of producing a given quantity, and also to separate total costs into fixed and variable costs, as shown in Figure 6A.3.
 Production quantity in this example is at Q_0 .
 Total cost is the average per-unit cost (ATC) multiplied by Q_0 , or the entire shaded area in the graph.
 The total variable costs are obtained by multiplying Q_0 by the average variable cost, which is the blue-shaded area in the graph.
 The difference between total and variable costs is fixed costs, the gray-shaded area.
 Note that the area of fixed costs must be the same for any level of production, as it does not vary according to production levels.
-Figure 6.10 The Relationship Between Cost Curves and Areas of Total Costs, Fixed Costs, and Total Variable Costs

-Suppose that price is initially at P_0 , as shown in Figure 6.11.
-A perfectly competitive firm would produce where P = MC, or at point X in Figure 6.11.
-Assuming the firm's costs include opportunity costs, in this case the firm is making an economic profit, as shown in the graph as the dark blue-shaded area above the firm's total costs.
+Figure 6A.3 The Relationship Between Cost Curves and Areas of Total Costs, Fixed Costs, and Variable Costs opportunity costs, in this case the firm is making an economic profit, as shown in the graph as the dark blue-shaded area above the firm's total costs.
 Note that total revenues would be P_0 multiplied by Q_0 , or the sum of all shaded areas.